venkatasagarnadipena/Reading_from_excel/README.md

    - Click **Install**.

 ---
-Once the library is installed, you can use it in your notebooks to read Excel files.
-Here’s the code to do that:
+Once the library is installed, you can use the notebook attached to read Excel files